5 Reasons to Choose a Ceramic Worktop

-Secondly, supposing you do go for a weaker alternative and after a few years your worktop is covered in scratch marks, stains and burns, what are you going to want to do?
+Secondly, supposing you go for a weaker alternative and after a few years your worktop is covered in scratch marks, stains, and burns, what will you want to do?
 Replace it, of course, which is an expensive and disruptive process.
 Choosing a ceramic worktop means you don’t even have to consider such a scenario, saving you significant sums of money in the long run.

 For many years, ceramic has been used to create beautifully ornate tiles for kitchens and bathrooms.
-More recently, thanks to developments in manufacturing processes, people have been making visually stunning worktops from ceramic.
+Thanks to developments in manufacturing processes, people have been making visually stunning worktops from ceramic.

-Ceramic worktops lend an air of luxury to any kitchen, with their smooth, easy on the eye appearance.
-At the same time, it is certainly versatile enough to work wonders in any style of kitchen, ceramic works particularly well in sleek, modern kitchens where the elegance of the material is really accentuated.
+Ceramic worktops lend an air of luxury to any kitchen with a smooth, easy-on-eye appearance.
+Simultaneously, it is certainly versatile enough to work wonders in any kitchen style, ceramic works particularly well in sleek, modern kitchens where the material's elegance is really accentuated.

 Ceramic worktops boast a seriously enviable CV when it comes to resisting damage from things.

-Ceramics are made by combining various elements such as clay, water and powder, shaping them into the desired arrangement, then ‘firing’ them in an oven at ridiculously hot temperatures.
-This process results in a material which has incredible strength, allowing it to resist scratches, heat and chemical damage.
+Ceramics are made by combining various elements such as clay, water and powder, shaping them into the desired arrangement, then ‘firing’ them in an oven at scorching temperatures.
+This process results in a material with incredible strength, allowing it to resist scratches, heat and chemical damage.